 The College is responsible for:

-- Developing and promoting a high quality research culture and holding employees to account for the professional conduct of research.
+- Developing and promoting a high quality research culture and holding employees to account for professional misconduct of research.

-- Ensuring that Principal Investigators and Researchers understand and discharge their obligations to the research and clinical research process as set out in law and relevant guidance.
+- Ensuring that Chief/Principal Investigators and researchers understand and discharge their obligations to the research and the clinical research process as set out in law and relevant guidance.

 - Complying with all current employment and health and safety legislation.

 - Demonstrating the existence of clear codes of practice for our staff and mechanisms to monitor and assess compliance.

 - Discharging the agreed role of the management and monitoring of clinical research, as appropriate.

 - Operating systems for continuous professional development of all staff involved in research.

 - Having agreements and systems in place for the identification, protection and exploitation of intellectual property.

 - Ensuring anyone harmed as a result of negligence on the part of College staff, students and others for whom the College is liable for, can be compensated.
 This may also extend to compensating participants for non-negligent harm arising from research for a particular study where this has been agreed.